 Of course, all this focus on localism is just that – a focus.
 It is neither expected, nor desirable, that local economies should become entirely self-sufficient, entirely self-contained.
-The purpose of an economy, after all, is to support that diversity and specialisation that allow people to flourish in myriad ways.
-So whilst local circularity of trade needs to be significantly increased beyond the current desperately weakened condition, this won’t be achieved overnight.
+The purpose of an economy, after all, is to support the diversity and specialisation that allow people to flourish in myriad ways.
+So whilst local circularity urgently needs to be increased beyond its desperately weakened condition, this won’t be achieved overnight.
 Particularly at the outset, circularity will be low, trade imbalances are inevitable, and the majority of supply and demand opportunities will sit outside any single network.

 These limitations cannot be addressed by simply building a larger and larger network.
 Overly large networks generate less trust and require centralised management, increasing costs whilst reducing autonomy and resilience.
 MCS’ projects therefore exist in the larger context of our work to build the Credit Commons, an emerging structure of exchange and investment that is simultaneously decentralised and diverse, yet interconnected.